 How to Write a CV – the 5 Step Quick-Guide to Writing a Professional CV

-Your CV and not knowing how to write your CV can drive you nuts!
+Wanna know how to write a CV – YOUR CV?
+Writing your CV can drive you nuts!
 Here’s where you’ll find a 5 step guide and a free CV template, from me, Gerard le Roux.
 C’mon, it’ll be easy.

 “How to write a cv” – you’ve just typed that into Google.
 Why?
 Well, you’ve just heard the rumour: “retrenchments” “layoffs”!!!
 Aaaaargh!
 What’s first?
 “I’ve gotta get my CV out there!”
 But your CV isn’t up-to-date, it’s a mish-mash, and you know it’s not the powerful promotional tool it needs to be.